iamlucasmateo/sf_fires_data_pipe/README.md

 - I tried to leave the requirements as light as possible.
 Boto3 is the most used library; pandas is used as well.
 - The code base contains additional developments (for example, a pipelne for AWS RDS - MySQL, which doesn't use S3 at all).
 These were part of the discovery process but were finally discarded in the deployment to AWS.

-### Data Warehouse access
+### Questions / Data Warehouse access

-In order to obtain credentials for querying the Data Warehouse, you can send me an email.
+In order ask me any questions or to obtain credentials for querying the Data Warehouse, you can send me an email.

 ### Nice to haves